 On Inisherr, our dog got plenty of friendly attention.
 Many visitors hire bicycles to easily get around the 2km by 3km island, but being accompanied by a dog, we just elected to walk to the scenic spots closer to town.
 All of the pubs and cafes had outdoor seating, which worked well with the fine weather during our visit, although if it was raining it might be a bit tricky.

-As there’s multiple companies that cruise to the Aran Islands, check in advance that the company that you’re booking with allows dogs.
+As there’s multiple companies that cruise to the Aran Islands, check in advance that the company that you’re booking with has dog-friendly boats.
 Additionally, if you’re wanting to stay overnight, there’s limited dog-friendly options, so book that first.

 More Info: https://www.doolinferries.com